enonic/lib-nextxp/README.md

-# lib-nextjs-proxy
+# lib-nextjs

 XP-side proxy that can relay rendering to an external server (using it to render the frontend preview of a content item in content studio).

-The lib adds a proxy controller (_/lib/nextjs-proxy/proxy.js_) that requires a [controller mapping](https://developer.enonic.com/docs/xp/stable/cms/mappings) in the host app's _site.xml_ (see "installation" above).
+The lib adds a proxy controller (_/lib/nextjs/proxy.js_) that requires a [controller mapping](https://developer.enonic.com/docs/xp/stable/cms/mappings) in the host app's _site.xml_ (see " installation" above).
 The proxy sends requests to `<frontendUrl>/X/Y/Z`, and handles any errors or returns the response so that is rendered as a preview in content studio.

 ----